 Be it enacted by the People of the State of Maine, as follows:

-Once again, most of the labor for the new pipeline was provided by Italian Immigrants, many of whom had laboriously toiled the decade before on the Sebasticook & Moosehead Railroad line extension to Main Stream in Harmony on Great Moose Lake.
+Once again, most of the labor for the new pipeline was provided by some 100 Italian immigrant workers; many of whom had laboriously toiled the decade before on the Sebasticook & Moosehead Railroad line extension to Main Stream in Harmony on Great Moose Lake.

 The main water line crossed under the Athens Road from the Starbird Pond Pump House and went through the woods and crossed the Commodore Road before heading parallel along the Great Moose Lake shoreline (several hundred feet inland).
 It crossed the Cianchette Road then back across the Athens Road to the Withee Stream Pump House before following along the western side of the Athens Road into town.

 The main line then fed into secondary underground lines of 8 inch pipes which were run throughout the Village initially servicing 190 patrons.
 The new water lines also put every house within 500 feet of a fire hydrant lowing existing home insurance costs by a third.
 The system was approved at the time by the State Insurance Commission as well as tested and approved by state chemists to meet existing purity standards.

 The existing Village fire hydrant system which had been constructed by the Linn Woolen Mill and the town were purchased by the Water Company in 1912 to tie into the new line.
 Things got a little tough for the young company in 1915 when the Linn Woolen Mill closed and before the new American Woolen Company Mill achieved full production.
 In an open letter to its customers, the Water Company explained the situation and the reasons for a needed rate increase for 1917.
 At the time, rates were $8 for a first faucet and $5 for a bathtub…annually.